 If you are looking for natural solutions for androgenic alopecia and hair loss, then you should definitely check out these DHT blocking foods.

-As we explored in our previous article, changing your diet is just one possible way to reverse hair loss naturally, but it is a great place to start.
+As we explored in our previous article, changing the way you eat is just one possible way to reverse hair loss, but it is a great place to start.

 - 1 So, What is DHT?

 - 2 Reasons to Follow a DHT Blocker Diet

 So, What is DHT?